cisco/arc/docs/github_forking_process.md

 ## Cloning the repo

-Clone your fork to your local machine
+Clone your fork to your local machine.
+This assumes your are in the root of your go workspace.
 ```shell
 git clone git@github.com:[username]/arc src/github.com/cisco/arc
 ```